citp/privacy-policy-historical/g/gu/gum/gumi.sg.md

-> *The following text is extracted and transformed from the gumi.sg privacy policy that was archived on 2016-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161124030801id_/http%3A//gumi.sg/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gumi.sg privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606200918id_/http%3A//gumi.sg/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | GUMI SG

 **PRIVACY POLICY**

- **(Effective Date: May 16, 2016)**
+ **(Effective Date: February 3, 2015)**
+**(Last Updated: February 24, 2017)**

-gumi Asia Pte.
-Ltd. (“Company,” “we”, “us” or “our”) maintains this Privacy Policy (“Privacy Policy”) that summarizes the treatment of information provided or collected on the sites and in connection with our various services (collectively, the “Services”) where this Privacy Policy is made available to you, including, without limitation: (1) our website(s) (our “Sites”), and (2) our applications and related services for Mobile Devices (defined below), including those accessible through third party social networking sites or platforms (“SNS”) (collectively, the “Applications”).
+gumi Inc. (“Company,” “we”, “us” or “our”) maintains this Privacy Policy (“Privacy Policy”) that summarizes the treatment of information provided or collected on the sites and in connection with our various services (collectively, the “Services”) where this Privacy Policy is made available to you, including, without limitation: (1) our website(s) (our “Sites”), and (2) our applications and related services for Mobile Devices (defined below), including those accessible through third party social networking sites or platforms (“SNS”) (collectively, the “Applications”).

 By accepting our Privacy Policy and the applicable Terms of Service you consent to our collection, storage, use and disclosure of your information as described in this Privacy Policy.

-###  **A. Types and Collection of Information**
+ **A. Types and Collection of Information**

 Our primary goal in collecting the information described below is to provide you, the user, with a customized experience on our Service and to deliver better service, products, and more relevant content to our customers, prospective customers, and visitors.

-  1.  ** _Types of Information We Collect_**
+ **1. Types of Information We Collect**

 We collect three basic types of information in connection with our Service: (a) Personal Information; (b) Anonymous Information; and (c) Aggregated Information.
 Personal Information, Anonymous Information and Aggregated Information as used in this Privacy Policy are defined below: